 Preliminary lecture notes will be posted each week prior to the class to stimulate the readings in the pack and provide impetus for class discussion.
 The preliminary lecture notes are purposely left incomplete (eg. tables are blank & will be completed through class participation).
-Final lecture notes will be posted after the class (under course documents tab in Blackboard)
+Final lecture notes will be posted after the class (under resources tab in NYU Classes)